rmbolger/Posh-IBWAPI/docs/FAQ.md

 ## Does Posh-IBWAPI work cross platform on PowerShell (Core)?

 YES!
-The current minimum supported version of PowerShell (Core) is 7.0.
-Things may still work on 6.x, but I'm not actively testing against it anymore.
-All OS platforms supported by PowerShell are supported by the module.
+While I will likely only be actively testing on the latest released PowerShell version, any version still supported by Microsoft according to the [PowerShell Support Lifecycle](https://learn.microsoft.com/en-us/powershell/scripting/install/powershell-support-lifecycle) will continue to be supported.
+All OS platforms supported by a given PowerShell version are supported by the module.

 ## The underlying connection was closed: Cloud not establish trust relationship for the SSL/TLS secure channel.